-Light buttery fluffy dinner rolls are the BEST yeast rolls around.
+Pillowy soft homemade dinner rolls are the BEST yeast rolls around.
 Great for Sunday dinners and a must for Holiday meals.
-A special technique will help you make perfect light yeast rolls every time.
+A special technique will help you make perfectly light yeast rolls every time.

-This could be my last yeast roll post because these Fluffy Dinner Rolls are the PERFECT yeast roll recipe.
-It doesn’t need tweaked or altered.
-This recipe and technique were perfected by America’s Test Kitchen and I have nothing to add to it.
+This could be my last yeast roll post because these homemade dinner rolls are the PERFECT yeast roll recipe.
+I saw this technique on America’s Test Kitchen and it will give you the softest yeast roll imaginable.

 I could have easily eaten the entire dozen.
 I did show some restraint and froze what we didn’t eat, but I’m not sure how long I’ll be able to resist them even in the freezer.
 Mike agreed that these are phenomenal and now a staple for Thanksgiving dinner.

-What makes these homemade yeast rolls the BEST
+What makes these the Best Yeast Rolls Ever

 They’re not any more trouble then traditional yeast rolls.
-However, there are two things that make them different.
+However, there are two things that make them softer.

 First, you make a paste with water and flour and thicken it in the microwave then add it to the yeast and flour mixture.